BRIDGES

 The Pathway to Independence is part of the program's latest expansion to the Newburgh campus!
 Here, students experience an individualized, hands-on and experiential learning environment.
 With a focus on skill development, the Pathway to Independence has a highly visual and applied design.
 Workshops include:

-- Social & Emotional Skills & Lab
+• Social Skills and Lab

 As part of the Pathway to Independence, BRIDGES students also have the option to avail themselves of courses through the SUNY Orange FoodTec program.
 This is a brand new, workforce development program based on the Newburgh campus, which offers students the ability to become certified in several different, industry-standard areas within food services and hospitality.
 Select FoodTec certificate courses are available to the BRIDGES students as well.